Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 # Web Request Function

-*Level: Advanced*

-*Duration: 30 minutes*

-*Language: TypeScript*

 Welcome to the 'web request' tutorial of Stedi Functions.
 In this guide, we will deploy a Function packaged with your own libraries to make an external web request.

-The tutorial should take you 30 minutes to finish and can be completed within Stedi's free tier.
+* Level: Advanced
+* Duration: 30 minutes
+* Language: TypeScript

 Here is a high level picture of how the components we will use in this guide fit together: